stuartlynn/puffin_facts/CONTRIBUTING.md

 ## Participation Guidelines

 This project adhere's to [Mozilla's Code of Conduct](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to nicamccabe@gmail.com
+Please report unacceptable behavior to nicole@puffinfactsforever.biz

 ## How to submit changes